-What is Employee Stock Purchase Plan (ESPP)?
+What is an Employee Stock Purchase Plan (ESPP)?

-How ESPP works?
+How does ESPP work?

 At this point, you are all set.
 Your employer will withhold your selected percentage every paycheck.
-The contributions will accumulate over time and will be used to buy the company stock on the purchase date.
+The contributions will accumulate over time and be used to buy the company stock on the purchase date.

 Offering period